stefanriedel/JASA_EL_LEV/README.md

 All plots are directly saved to the 'Figures' subfolder without pop-up figure windows.

 In the 'Figures' directory you can find many pre-rendered plots.
 The following plot shows that line sources provide the largest area of optimal cues for envelopment: a low interaural level difference (< 1dB) and a low interaural coherence (< 0.4).
+Here we assume the loudspeakers to play incoherent sound signals (diffuse-field reproduction).

 <img src="/Figures/ListeningArea_IC_ILD/12LS_sweet_area_ERB.jpg" alt="drawing" width="500"/>